 Rooted in its concern about social justice, ESR expanded its work during the early 2000s to help address educational inequity.
 The organization focused on middle and high schools, where an approach that integrated academic, social, and emotional learning was most sorely needed.
 ESR collaborated with districts and schools to create personalized, high-performing learning communities, and the organization became a leader in efforts to create smaller learning communities.
 ESR services and resources addressed climate, culture, and discipline; teaching and learning; and youth development.

-Through its most recent iteration, the organization identified Engaging Schools as the central organizing idea behind its work today — and thus its new name.
+Through its most recent iteration, the organization identified engaging schools as the central organizing idea behind its work today — and thus in 2014 Educators for Social Responsibility became Engaging Schools.

 Over the course of its more than 35-year history, Engaging Schools has published more than 40 educational resources, collaborated with several thousand schools, reached hundreds of thousands of teachers through professional development and resources, and touched the lives of millions of students.